JS0Nai/johnny/CLOUDFLARE-IMAGES.md

 5. **Using uppercase letters in image names**: ALL image names must be lowercase
 6. **Confusing folder paths**: Files go in `/public/media/` but are accessed via `/media/`
 7. **Not testing image names before production**: Image names that work locally may fail on Cloudflare if they contain uppercase or underscores
+8. **CRITICAL: CloudflareImage assumes .png extension**: The component is hardcoded to look for .png files in development

 ## Real-World Issues We've Encountered